 Negatives: Despite just being drafted, Gasser will turn 23 in May, putting a bit of pressure on him to move quickly through the organization.
 His 12-6 breaking ball improved in 2021 but was still considered below average to average, and he’ll have to show he can maintain his newfound velocity over the course of a full professional season.

 Projection: Another winter of work similar to what he put in before his senior year he should have no issue implementing the Padres program for him.
 He is set to open up in High-A Fort Wayne, but given his age and commitment could easily be one of the first names promoted to Double-A San Antonio.

 13) Victor Lizarraga (16)

 How Acquired: 2021 International Free Agent

 2022 Update: Lizarraga is the youngest player to throw a pitch in minor league baseball this year.
-While he still has some physical maturation to do, he’s also getting plenty of swings and misses with both his fastball and change-up.
+While he still has some physical maturation, he’s also getting plenty of swings and misses with his fastball and change-up.
 He’ll be challenged to hone his breaking ball into something he can rely on more regularly.

 2021 Highlights: Lizarraga was the top pitcher from the Padres’ January international free agent signing class, though he grew up in San Diego before moving across the border for eligibility purposes.
 He never threw more than four innings in any start and didn’t go past two innings in four of his 11 starts.
 Despite that, there was a lot to like.
 His fastball sat in the low-90s, but could easily end up sitting mid-90s by the time he is 20.
 He also flashed both a plus slider and change although they were inconsistent.